cisco-open/ResponsibleAI/docs/RaiModule/RAI in Responsible AI.rst

 **General Prediction Fairness**

-- It is used to compute various fairness metrics for the classification model
+- It is used to compute various fairness metrics for the classification model.

 =================================================  =======================================================================================
 display_name                                       Description